|Cale Green Farm and Park

 Cale Green Park is, in the wise words of Stockport Council. 'a formal Victorian style park enjoying close proximity to public transport making the park available to a wide community.'
 It owes its existence to a succession of Stockport's wealthy public-spirited businessmen: Hatter Samuel Ratcliffe Carrington, brewers Henry Bell senior and junior, cotton waste dealer Samuel Rigby, not to mention Stockport's twentieth-century councillors.

 The name 'Cale Green Park' came into use in 1883 after Henry Bell (senior) purchased the lease of the farm.
 He immediately donated a large western section of the farmland, alongside the railway line, to the Stockport Cricket and Lacrosse clubs, on condition that the clubs pay for the conversion.
-A pavilion was built, in the 'arts and crafts' style of the period, and in enlarged form still serves in 2018.
+A pavilion was built, in the 'arts and crafts' style of the period, and in enlarged form still served in 2018.

 Stockport Cricket Club was founded in 1855.
 Its first ground was on land off Hillgate, owned by Lord Vernon and formerly farmed by John Bardsley who lived in nearby Cooper Street; he later gave up farming and became an estate agent.
 The farmland was covered by buildings, mostly terraced houses on a new street named Charles Street.
 On the site of a mission hall on the Hillgate corner, the much-missed North Western Road Car Company later established their depot and offices.